Gamate

 The Gamate, known as 超級小子 (pinyin: chāojí xiǎozi, literally "Super Boy") in Taiwan and 超级神童 (pinyin: chāojí shéntóng, literally "Super Child Prodigy") in China, is a handheld game console manufactured by Bit Corporation in the early 1990s, and released in Australia, some parts of Europe, Asia (Taiwan and China), Argentina, and the United States.

-The only emulator that supports it is MESS, with games also playable on a MiSTer.
-Over 70 games, not all dumped, are known to have been produced for the system.
+The only emulator that supports it is MAME, with games also playable on a MiSTer.
+61 games are known to have been released for the system, but additional ones may have been produced.

 History

-The Gamate appears to be the first of the many handheld consoles released in reaction to the success of Nintendo's Game Boy.
+The Gamate was first of the many handheld consoles released following Nintendo's Game Boy.

 It was originally released by the Taiwanese game company Bit Corporation in conjunction with local distributors around the world, such as Alston Research in the USA, the joystick maker Cheetah Marketing in the UK, toy company GIG in Italy, video game importer Uranium in Switzerland, Greek Software in Greece, ITMC subsidiary Yeno in Germany, Famiclone manufacturer Electrolab in Argentina and PlayMix in Sweden.

 Bit Corp. ceased operating in 1992 but UMC and its subsidiary Funtech continued to produce Gamate hardware and software.